Arrowhead Clubhouse

 Social Activities

 The clubhouse offers many social opportunities for members at the clubhouse and through monthly outings.
-Members really enjoy the creative writing, yoga and art courses as well as the hikes and picnics throughout the summer.
+Members really enjoy the music, yoga and art courses as well as the hikes and picnics throughout the summer.

 Community Support

 People living with mental illness often require a variety of social and medical services.
-Help is given to members in acquiring and keeping affordable and dignified housing, psychiatric and general medical services, government disability benefits and any other needed services.
+Help is given to members in seeking housing, psychiatric and general medical services, government disability benefits and any other needed services.

-To be eligible to become a member of the Arrowhead Clubhouse, a potential member needs their Doctor or medical professional to fill out their membership form.
-The form ensures that the person has a primary diagnosis of mental illness and that they are in a safe place in their recovery to come to the clubhouse community.
+To be eligible to become a member of the Arrowhead Clubhouse, a potential member needs their Doctor or medical professional to fill out their 1-page membership form.
+The form ensures that the person is living with mental health challenges and that they are in a safe place to come to the clubhouse community.

 Contact Information